bisq-network/bisq/doc/CONTRIBUTING.md

 ---------

 By contributing to this repository, you agree to license your work under the AGPL license.
-Please include the bisq license header into your files.
+Please include the Bisq license header into your files.